Cambridge Review of International Affairs

 The Cambridge Review of International Affairs (CRIA) is a peer-reviewed academic journal publishing scholarship in international relations, particularly the fields of international studies, international law, and international political economy.
 The journal also specialises in Historical International Relations.
 It is published by Taylor & Francis.

 Background

-CRIA was established in 1985 by doctoral students in the Centre of International Studies (now part of the Department of Politics and International Studies) at the University of Cambridge.
+CRIA was founded in 1985 by Jeffrey Pryce, a graduate student in the Centre of International Studies (now part of the Department of Politics and International Studies) at the University of Cambridge.
 Its first issue was published in 1986.
-It is staffed by postgraduate students based at the university.
-Its current editorial team is led by editors-in-chief Leah M. Schmidt, Connor O’Brien.
+Its editorial board is chaired by Ilias Alami of the University of Cambridge's Centre of Development Studies and Giovanni Mantilla.

 Notable articles

 Most cited articles include Globalisation or 'glocalisation'?
 Networks, territories and rescaling by Erik Swyngedouw, Does capitalism need the state system? by Alex Callinicos, Europe's others and the return of geopolitics by Thomas Diez, and Environmental security and climate change: analysing the discourse by Maria Julia Trombetta.